Dr. Sheri M. McConnell

 Dr. Sheri M. McConnell is enjoying a three-year regular term appointment at the rank of Assistant Professor.
 (Her permanent position is Field Education Coordinator.)
 Dr. McConnell teaches social work practice courses at the undergraduate and graduate level, provides field instruction, and supervises graduate student research.
-She is passionate about Memorial University’s partnership with Nunavut Arctic College in offering the BSW, Nunavut cohort, and serves as the team lead on the NAC-SSW BSW Steering Committee.
+She is passionate about and dedicated to Memorial University’s partnership with Nunavut Arctic College in offering the BSW, Nunavut cohort program, and serves as the team lead on the NAC-SSW BSW Steering Committee.

 Dr. McConnell is a co-investigator with Transforming the Field Education Landscape (TFEL), a five-year SSHRC funded project led by Dr. Julie Drolet.
-She also is a co-investigator on an international project exploring the impact of COVID-19 on social workers in health care.
+She also is a co-investigator on the Canadian team, led by Dr. Susan Cadell, of an international project exploring the impact of COVID-19 on social workers in health care.